mtumilowicz/rabbitmq/README.md

 * Bindings are routes from JFK to your destination.
 There can be zero or many ways to reach it

 ## delivery
-If AMQP message cannot be routed to any queue (for example, because there are no bindings for the exchange it was published to) it is either dropped or returned to the publisher, depending on message attributes the publisher has set.
+* If AMQP message cannot be routed to any queue (for example, because there are no bindings for the exchange it was published to) it is either dropped or returned to the publisher, depending on message attributes the publisher has set.
+* Dead Letter Exchanges - Messages from a queue can be 'dead-lettered'; that is, republished to another exchange when any of the following events occur:
+    * The message is rejected (basic.reject or basic.nack) with requeue=false,
+    * The TTL for the message expires,
+    * The queue length limit is exceeded.

 # rabbitmq
 ## setting up on windows